The Pools at Disney’s Polynesian Village Resort

 Cabanas at the Lava Pool

-The Lava Pool has one cabana-style setup.
-It’s called a poolside patio.
-It might be worth considering if you would enjoy reserved seating at the pool.
+The Lava Pool has one cabana-style setup: a poolside patio.
+If you would enjoy reserved seating at the pool, it might be worth considering.
 More information about pool patio rentals is available on Disney.com.

-We rented a cabana at Disney’s Beach Club a few years ago, and it’s something we would do again at that resort.
+We rented a cabana at Disney’s Beach Club a few years ago, and we would do it again at that resort.
 But I’m not sold on the ones at the Polynesian.

 The Oasis Pool at Disney’s Polynesian

-The Oasis Pool is a short distance from the Lava Pool.
-Resort guests can easily pool-hop between them.
+The Oasis Pool is a short distance from the Lava Pool, so resort guests can easily pool hop between them.
 Samoa, a longhouse, is the only building between the two pools.

 Those who want to enjoy a quieter space will probably want to hang out at the Polynesian Resort’s Oasis Pool.
 While the Poly doesn’t have a true quiet pool, the Oasis is usually quieter due to the lack of poolside activities or a water play area.